 The Volksgarten memorial

-Despite taking up a big chunk of the very central Volksgarten park, it seems a touch isolated from everything else.
-Much like the Empress herself.
+Despite taking up a big chunk of the very central Volksgarten park, the statue and gardens seem a touch isolated from everything else.
+Much like the empress herself.

 The 1883 Anton Romako painting has a darkness to it quite unlike anything you typically associate with Elisabeth.
 She stands stark, distant and seemingly unapproachable.
 You can hardly believe this is her.